-National Institute of Hydrology (NIH) is a premier Research and Development organization under the Ministry of Water Resources, River Development and Ganga Rejuvenation, Government of India.
+National Institute of Hydrology (NIH) is a premier Research and Development organization under the ministry of Jal Shakti Department of Water Resources, River Development and Ganga Rejuvenation, Government of India.
 It was established as an autonomous society in 1978 with its headquarters at Roorkee.
 The main objectives of NIH are to undertake, aid, promote and coordinate systematic and scientific work in all aspects of hydrology.
 The Institute was declared as an S&T organization in 1987.

 Some key strengths of the Institute are:

 - With its headquarters at Roorkee and Regional Centers at Jammu, Patna, Guwahati, Bhopal, Belgavi and Kakinada, NIH has a national presence and perspective.

 - NIH has nearly 70 scientists with a wide array of expertize, covering almost all the topics in the domain of hydrology.

 - With large and vibrant groups of scientists, supported by scientific and project staff, and close links with field and academic community, NIH is taking up challenging tasks in water sector and serving the nation.

 Some of the major achievements of the Institute since its establishment include:

 - Our research findings are published in the form of reports and research papers in reputed international and national journals, international and national seminars and conferences.